aibex-group/aibex-group.github.io/content/publications.md

         title="Show BibTeX" />
     <pre id="Plamondon2023" style="display:none; padding:2px; border:1px solid #ccc;
         background:#f9f9f9; white-space: pre-wrap; overflow-x:auto; margin-top:4px;">@inproceedings{Plamondon2023,
-  author = {R. Plamondon, A. Bensalah, K. Lebel, R. Salameh, G. S{'e}guin de Broin, C. O'Reilly, M. Begon, O. Desbiens, Y. Beloufa, A. Guy, D. Berio, F.F.
-Leymarie, S.P.
-Boyogueno Bidias, A. Fischer, Z. Zhang, M.-F. Morin, D. Alamargot, C. R{'e}mi, N. Faci, R. Fortin, M.-N. Simard, and C. Bazinet}, booktitle = {Proc.
+  author = {R. Plamondon and A. Bensalah and K. Lebel and R. Salameh and G. S{'e}guin de Broin and C. O'Reilly and M. Begon and O. Desbiens and Y. Beloufa and A. Guy and D. Berio and F.F.
+Leymarie and S.P.
+Boyogueno Bidias and A. Fischer and Z. Zhang and M.-F. Morin and D. Alamargot and C. R{'e}mi and N. Faci and R. Fortin and M.-N. Simard and C. Bazinet}, booktitle = {Proc.
 International Graphonomics Conference (IGS)}, note = {}, pages = {205--258},